-Signature:

-| May 4, 2023

-AFFIRMATION OF APPLICANT'S ATTORNEY

-For the El Dorado County Transportation Commission

-As the undersigned Attorney for the above named Applicant, I hereby affirm to the Applicant that it has authority under state, local, or tribal government law, as applicable, to make and comply with the Certifications and Assurances as indicated on the foregoing pages.
-I further affirm that, in my opinion, the Certifications and Assurances have been legally made and constitute legal and binding obligations on it.

-I further affirm that to the best of my knowledge, there is no legislation or litigation pending or imminent that might adversely affect the validity of these Certifications and Assurances, or of the performance of its FTA assisted Award.
+Signature: Da te: - Woodrow Deloria, Executive Director El Dorado County Transportation Commission AFFIRMATION OF APPLICANT'S ATT ORNEY For the El Do rado County Transportation Commission under state, lo Assurances as igned Attorney for the above-named Applicant, I hereby affined and contribution of tribal government law, as applicable, to make and constituted on the foregoing pages.
+I further affirm that, in make been legally made and constitute legal and binding obliques. omply with the Certifications and y opinion, the Certifications and that to the best of my knowledge, there is no legislation or lely affect the validity of these Certifications and Assurances, ed. • • Signature: Name: DeeAnne Gillick, Sloan Sakai Yeung & Wong LLP Attorney for Applicant Date:

-Signature:

-DeeAnne Gillick, Sloan Sakai Yeung & Wong LLP

-Date: May 8, 2023

-Attorney for Applicant

 Each Applicant for federal assistance to be awarded by FTA must provide an Affirmation of Applicant's Attorney pertaining to the Applicant's legal capacity.
-The Applicant may enter its electronic signature in lieu of the Attorney's signature within TrAMS, provided the Applicant has on file and uploaded to TrAMS this hard-copy Affirmation, signed by the attorney and dated this federal fiscal year.
+The Applicant may enter its electronic signature in lieu of the Attorney's signature within TrAMS, provided the Applicant has on file and uploaded to TrAMS this hard-copy Affirmation, signed by the attorney and